Skip to content

 Is online gambling legal in Maine?

-Yes, the Legislature passed a bill to legalize online casinos, and Gov. Mills is allowing the bills to pass through making Maine the eighth US state to legalize online casinos.
+Yes, the Legislature passed a bill to legalize online casinos, and Gov. Mills allowed the bill to pass through making Maine the eighth US state to legalize online casinos.
 No online platforms are available yet, with no launch date announced.

 When will online casinos launch in Maine?

 There’s no official launch date, as the Maine Gambling Control Unit will have to establish regulation and policies before licenses will be granted and launched in the state.
-Should things go smoothly, real money online casino sites could go live in late 2026 or 2027.
+The MGCU is also facing a lawsuit from Churchill Downs, Inc. to stop the legalization of iGaming, which could further delay a launch, or prevent it altogether.

 Will I be able to play online slots and table games for real money?